openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_classification.rst

 *************

 1. You can further optimize the model with ``otx optimize``.
-Currently, only POT is supported for action classsification.
-NNCF will be supported in near future.
+Currently, quantization jobs that include POT is supported for X3D template.
+MoViNet will be supported in near future.
 Refer to :doc:`optimization explanation <../../../explanation/additional_features/models_optimization>` section for more details on model optimization.

 2. Example command for optimizing